zanminkian/git-validator/packages/git-validator/README.md

 ## What is it

-- A cli tool for checking project code style.
+- A cli tool for checking JS/TS code style.
 - A cli tool for setting up git hooks to block 💩 slipping into your code base.
 - A cli tool for blocking smelly commit messages when committing code.

 In short, this is an all-in-one tool for code quality.
+In other words, this is a **great alternative** to [standard](https://www.npmjs.com/package/standard) and [xo](https://www.npmjs.com/package/xo).

 ## Highlights